The Pultrusion Report | Tencom

 As such, fiberglass rods can be manufactured to meet a wide range of requirements for specific designs and applications.
 They can be machined, butted, slotted, chamfered, rounded, and pointed easily with simple tools.

-Next, the saturated fibers enter a “pre-former” tool that squeezes out excess resin and shape the fiber reinforcements.
+Next, the saturated fibers enter a “pre-former” tool that squeezes out excess resin and shapes the fiber reinforcements.
 The composite is then pulled through a heated steel die, which cures the thermosetting resin to create a solidified polymer of the intended shape and size.

 For example, it's used by: